vishalcloudyuga/dcos-docs/1.9/usage/service-discovery/marathon-lb/marathon-lb-advanced-tutorial.md

 1. Find your [public agent IP](/docs/1.9/administration/locate-public-agent/).

-1. Modify the external nginx app (`nginx-external.json`) to point to your public DNS name.
+1. Modify the external nginx app (`nginx-external.json`) to point to your public agent DNS name.
 You can modify your app by using the DC/OS CLI or GUI.

     **DC/OS CLI**